tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 ---

-## Sticking to the Benches
+## On the Sidelines

 Looking back, I think I developed an aversion to competition early on.
-School already carried the pressure of high performance.
+School already carried the pressure of high performance - and it was never subtle.
+If you underperformed, you knew.
+They'd tell your parents, rank you publicly, compare you to the top.
+You were always being measured.

 Adding more - through sports, games, or extracurriculars - felt unbearable.
 So, I opted out.

 I stayed on the sidelines.